 I have always hated the phrase ‘’ I will sleep when I die‘’.It strikes me as being so arrogant we think we can sidestep the requirements nature has put in place for our health and well being.
 Getting adequate sleep is one of those things.

-For optimal health on the average adults need at least 8 hours of sleep daily and women need slightly more.
-However, with modern life, stress and lights from mobile phones etc getting a full REM sleep are difficult despite the best of intentions.
+For optimal health on average adults need at least 8 hours of sleep daily and women need slightly more.
+However, with modern life, stress and lights from mobile phones etc getting a full REM sleep is difficult despite the best of intentions.
 This lack of sleep takes a toll on the skin causing puffiness and wrinkles all of which can accelerate the ageing process.
 So try to aim for at least 7 hours of sleep a day.
-This can be facilitated by putting away your electronic appliances away at least one hour before you sleep and having a sleep ritual which helps you wind down.
+This can be facilitated by putting your electronic appliances away at least one hour before you sleep and having a sleep ritual which helps you wind down.

 4. Picking your face AKA hand on face syndrome

 Face picking is a particular problem of mine and despite having sporadic acne my jawline and neck are riddled with hyperpigmentation.
-After a visit to a dermatologist, I was told my dark spots where becoming callused and any more picking and would lead to raised scars.
+After a visit to a dermatologist, I was told my dark spots were becoming callused and any more picking would lead to raised scars.
 These raised scars would be much more difficult to heal, so my resolution for the year is to STOP touching my face.

 So if you see a pimple or blackhead do not pick it!
 Save the picking to professionals who have the tools and expertise.

 5. Dirty makeup brushes